Elise000/learning/ios/loading_indicator/README.md

 <br><br>
 ### 2) give the segue an identifier
-You can give it via the attribute inspector.
+Give it via the attribute inspector.

 <br><br>
 ### 3) Install the MBProgressHUD